dmarx/obsidian_vault/Space of Positive Definite Matrices.md

-The space of positive definite matrices is a crucial concept in various areas of machine learning, statistical analysis, and optimization, especially when dealing with structures that encapsulate the notion of "distance" or "spread" in data, such as covariance matrices in statistics or kernels in machine learning.
-This space is not only a set of matrices but also forms a manifold with a rich geometric structure, significantly influencing the behavior of algorithms that operate within it.
+The space of positive definite matrices is a crucial concept in various areas of machine learning, statistical analysis, and optimization, especially when dealing with structures that encapsulate the notion of "distance" or "spread" in data, such as [[Covariance]] matrices in statistics or [[Kernels]] in machine learning.
+This space is not only a set of matrices but also forms a [[Manifold]] with a rich geometric structure, significantly influencing the behavior of algorithms that operate within it.

 ### Positive Definite Matrices and Their Importance

 A matrix $A \in \mathbb{R}^{n \times n}$ is considered positive definite if it satisfies the condition $x^TAx > 0$ for all non-zero vectors $x \in \mathbb{R}^n$.
 This property ensures that the matrix defines a valid inner product in the vector space, leading to a natural geometric interpretation of the data it represents.
 Positive definite matrices have several key properties:

-- They are symmetric (or Hermitian in the complex case).
+- They are [[Symmetry|symmetric]] (or [[Hermitian]] in the complex case).
-- All their eigenvalues are positive.
+- All their [[Eigenvalues]] are positive.
-- They ensure the convexity of certain functions, making them attractive for optimization.
+- They ensure the [[Convexity]] of certain functions, making them attractive for [[Optimization]].

 ### The Manifold of Positive Definite Matrices